-This is the return of the original Poetic Bloomings — the blog established in 2011 by poets Marie Elena Good and Walter J. Wojtanik after their first participation in The Writer’s Digest’s Poetic Asides April Poem-A-Day (PAD) Challenge in 2009.
-Meant as a means to stay connected while continuing to hone our skills collectively, it had been a place where creativity grows and flourishes in a supportive and encouraging environment.
-Please join us each Sunday for our prompts and examples.
-Wednesday we will try to explore a different poetic form.
+This is the return of the original Poetic Bloomings — the blog established in 2011 by poets Marie Elena Good and Walter J. Wojtanik, after their first participation in The Writer’s Digest’s Poetic Asides April Poem-A-Day (PAD) Challenge in 2009.
+Meant as a means to stay connected while continuing to hone our skills collectively, it has been a place where creativity grows and flourishes in a supportive and encouraging environment.
+Please join us each Sunday for our prompts and examples, and possibly the highlight of various poetic forms.

 GUIDELINES AND FEATURES:

 1. HAVE FUN.
 The guidelines aren’t meant to be restrictive.
 They are just to try to keep everyone on the same page.
 As with any poetic blog, the key point is to write!
 It is all about the process of writing poetry.
 If it is poetic, we will celebrate it here!

 2. “SUNDAY SEED.”
 Every Sunday, we (as in mostly Walt!) will post a new prompt to our home page.
 You may post your poems at any time throughout the week(s) ahead.
 We hope that you try to keep to the prompt.
 It makes it easier to categorize the subject matter.
 But we are about the process here.
 As long as you’re writing, we’re all better for it!

 3. HOW TO POST.
 Poems may be posted in the COMMENTS section for each prompt.
 You may also post to your personal blog and leave a link to your poem in your COMMENT.
-Better yet, write your comment and include the link to your site at the end (in case you include photographs or other modalities to enhance your words).
+Better yet, write your poem in the comments AND include the link to your site at the end (in case you include photographs or other modalities to enhance your words).
 We’d like to see what you’ve got brewing.

 4. WHO MAY POST?
 Poetic Bloomings is open to all poets, regardless of skill level, point of view, or age.
 As such, we encourage members to “be mindful of this when posting.”
 Our goal is to encourage and learn from one another.
 Hopefully we’ll all gain a fresh understanding of the creative process.